-Tuition, General and Instructional Fees: Type of Fee Amount/ Semester Pennsylvania residents pay at the following rate per semester hour \$442 Non-Pennsylvania residents pay at the following rate per semester hour \$663 Students enrolled in online degree programs (Information Security and Athletic Training) pay at the following rate per semester hour \$455.26 General fee, graduate students (same for both Pennsylvania residents and non-residents) pay at the following rate per semester hour \$97.31 General fee for students enrolled in online degree programs (Information Security and Athletic Training) pay at the following rate per semester hour \$61.26 General fee, graduate students (same for both Pennsylvania residents and non-residents) registered for 9 or more semester hours \$875.69 General fee for students enrolled in online degree programs (Information Security and Athletic Training) registered for 9 or more semester hours \$551.36 Technology fee, Pennsylvania residents pay at the following rate per semester hour \$21 Technology fee, non-Pennsylvania residents pay at the following rate per semester hour \$31 Transportation fee, graduate students (same for both Pennsylvania residents and non- residents) pay at the following rate if registered between 1 and 8 semester hours \$21.25 Transportation fee, graduate students (same for both Pennsylvania residents and non-residents) pay at the following rate if registered for 9 or more semester hours \$42.50 General Academic Records Fee.
-This fee is non- refundable and is intended to cover the cost of transcripts and graduation application fees.
-Students will receive lifetime transcripts upon graduation.
+necurring rees Tuition, General and Instructional Fees: Type of Fee Amount/ Semester Pennsylvania residents pay at the following rate per credit \$454 Non-Pennsylvania residents pay at the following rate per credit \$681 Pennsylvania residents enrolled in online degree programs (Information Security and Athletic Training) pay at the following rate per credit \$454 Non-Pennsylvania residents enrolled in fully online degree programs pay at the following rate per credit \$463 General fee, graduate students (same for both Pennsylvania residents and non- residents) pay at the following rate per credit \$103.45 General fee for students enrolled in fully online degree programs pay at the following rate per credit \$63.11 General fee for students enrolled in Lehigh Valley programs pay at the following rate per credit \$41.11 General fee, graduate students (same for both Pennsylvania residents and non- residents) registered for 9 or more credits \$930.92 General fee for students enrolled in fully online degree programs (Information Security and Athletic Training) registered for 9 or more credits \$567.93 General fee for students enrolled in Lehigh Valley programs registered for 9 or more credits \$369.97 Technology fee, Pennsylvania residents pay at the following rate per credit \$24

+Technology fee, non-Pennsylvania residents pay at the following rate per credit \$36 Transportation fee, graduate students (same for both Pennsylvania residents and non-residents) pay at the following rate if registered between 1 and 8 credits \$21.50 Transportation fee, graduate students (same for both Pennsylvania residents and non-residents) pay at the following rate if registered for 9 or more credits \$43 General Academic Records Fee.
+This fee is non-refundable and is intended to cover the cost of transcripts and graduation application fees.
+Students will receive \$7.00 lifetime transcripts upon graduation.
 It is a flat fee assessed on undergraduate and graduate students.
-The academic records fee would not cover the cost of express delivery of transcripts. \$7.00
+The academic records fee does not cover the cost of express